hackclub/hackclub/workshops/personal_website/README.md

 ### 2) Previewing the Page

 Let's check out what our HTML file looks like in Live Preview!
-To do this, click on the **Run** button above the editor or press <kbd>Ctrl+Enter</kbd> (or <kbd>Cmd+Enter</kbd> for Mac)
+To do this, click on the **Run** button above the editor or press <kbd>Ctrl+Enter</kbd> (or <kbd>Command+Enter</kbd> for Mac)

 ![](img/run.png)

 From there, the live preview to the right of the editor should show what your website looks like.
-If you want to view it in a new tab, the url above the website preview is the live url for your website
+If you want to view it in a new tab, the URL above the website preview is the live URL for your website

 ![](img/url.png)

 You can also open the external live preview by clicking the icon that looks like a box with an arrow.
-This will open live preview in a new tab at the aforementioned url
+This will open live preview in a new tab at the aforementioned URL

 ![](img/preview.png)